Future developments in Singapore: Population White Paper: Land Use Plan 2030

-Riviere
+Long Island

-Developed by Frasers Property Singapore, Riviere is a pair of 36-storey luxury residential towers, housing 455 units by the Singapore River.
-The development also consists of three conserved 100-year-old godowns/warehouses, that is the former site of Zouk nightclub, and a newly built four-storey block with 80 serviced apartments.
-The 18,300 square-foot godowns will be restored to house several amenities and retail outlets.
+First envisioned in the 1991 Concept Plan as a reclaimed island for housing and leisure off the current east coast of Singapore, from Marina East to Changi, the Urban Redevelopment Authority (URA) announced on 6 June 2022 that the Long Island could be developed for housing integrated with coastal parks and spaces for recreation.
+A reservoir and floodplains to protect the nation's coastline from rising sea levels are also in the development's long-term plans.

-The site was the last available Government Land Sales (GLS) site along the prime stretch of the Singapore River.
-At 36 storeys, Riviere is set to become the new landmark in the Robertson Quay area, as most of the surrounding residential developments are capped at 10 storeys.
-The development is expected to be completed by 2023.
+Currently, there are no concrete plans for the development of Long Island.

 The Reef at King's Dock

 Developed by Mapletree and Keppel Land, The Reef at King's Dock is a 429-unit condominium currently being built at Keppel Bay in Harbourfront.
 The condominium will feature Singapore's first floating deck and underwater marine viewing area in a residential development.
 The 180-metre floating deck will house several swimming pools of different sizes and a private marine viewing area for residents and their visitors to view and appreciate the marine ecology in the historic King's Dock, which was once the world's second largest dock when it opened in 1913.

 The development is expected to be completed by 2025.